 2030 Plan Goals

-- Develop contiguous sections of open spaces and parks and plant to facilitate local pollinators
+- Develop contiguous sections of open spaces and parks and plan to facilitate wildlife corridors for local pollinators and animals

-- Develop additional biking and hiking trails across Town.
+- Develop additional walking, biking and hiking trails across Town with equity in mind, to include more of our aging and disabled citizens

 How Do We Reach Our Goals?